UniversalRobots/Universal_Robots_ROS_Driver/README.md

 For more information on the launch file's parameters see its own documentation.

-Once the robot driver is started, load the previously generated program on the robot panel and execute it.
+Once the robot driver is started, load the previously generated program on the robot panel that will start the `External Control` programnode and execute it.
 From that moment on the robot is fully functional.
 You can make use of the pause function or even stop the program.
 Simply press the play button again and the ROS driver will reconnect.

+Inside the ROS terminal running the driver you should see the output `Robot ready to receive control commands.`

 To control the robot using ROS, use the action server on